RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Login-Setup/Login-Instantiation.md

 - Create a string with your bot's token.
 - Create an object of type `DiscordCoreAPI::DiscordCoreClient`, using your bot token as an argument, as well as a string to act as a "command prefix" for accepting commands via message input.
 - Additionally-there are 4 optional arguments to the constructor which offer various potential configuration options, they are as follows:
-`std::vector<DiscordCoreAPI::RepeatedFunctionData>` - For adding potentailly recurring functions.
+`Vector<DiscordCoreAPI::RepeatedFunctionData>` - For adding potentailly recurring functions.
 `DiscordCoreAPI::LoggingOptions`
 `DiscordCoreAPI::CacheOptions`
 `DiscordCoreAPI::ShardingOptions`